-1 Project Name Administration 2019 Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Acquisition and New Construction of Housing Clearance and Demolition Economic Development Emergency Shelter Housing Rehabilitation Public Facilities and Infrastructure Improvements Public Services Housing Subsidies Needs Addressed Demolition of Substandard Buildings Economic Development Homeless / Special Populations Housing Subsidies / Assistance Housing Acquisition, Construction & Rehabilitation Public Facilities and Infrastructure Improvements Public Services Funding CDBG: \$669,962 HOPWA: \$15,810 HOME: \$165,826 Description Administration and planning of the HUD grant programs Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Not applicable Location Description Not applicable Planned Activities The City of Tulsa will conduct planning and administration activities including, but not limited to, programmatic and fiscal oversight of all funded activities.
+Administration 2019 36 Street North Riverwood Crutchfield Southwest Tulsa Acquisition and New Construction of Housing Clearance and Demolition Economic Development Emergency Shelter Housing Rehabilitation Public Facilities and Infrastructure Improvements Public Services Housing Subsidies Demolition of Substandard Buildings Economic Development Homeless / Special Populations Housing Subsidies / Assistance Housing Acquisition, Construction & Rehabilitation Public Facilities and Infrastructure Improvements Public Services CDBG: \$669,962 HOPWA: \$15,810 HOME: \$165,826 Administration and planning of the HUD grant programs 6/30/2020 Not applicable Not applicable The City of Tulsa will conduct planning and administration activities including, but not limited to, programmatic and fiscal oversight of all funded activities.
 The City uses up to 20% administration for CDBG, 10% for HOME, and 3% for HOPWA.

+2

+- Target Area 36 Street North

+Riverwood

+Crutchfield

+Southwest Tulsa

-2 Project Name Acquisition and New Construction of Housing Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Acquisition and New Construction of Housing Needs Addressed Housing Acquisition, Construction & Rehabilitation Funding CDBG: \$48,000 HOME: \$1,786,378 Description Acquisition or new construction of affordable multi-family rental units with special consideration given to housing for seniors and the disabled.
+Goals Supported Acquisition and New Construction of Housing

+Needs Addressed Housing Acquisition, Construction & Rehabilitation

+Funding CDBG: \$48,000 HOME: \$1,786,378

+Description Acquisition or new construction of affordable multi-family rental units with special consideration given to housing for seniors and the disabled.
 Down payment and closing cost assistance for first time homebuyers.

-Target Date 6/30/2021 Estimate the number and type of families Thirty-two (32) households will benefit from down payment assistance. that will benefit from the proposed activities Fifty-two (52) rental units will be constructed, resulting in eleven (11) HOME units.
-Location Description Down Payment Assistance - City Wide New construction of Housing - 68 N. Lewis, Tulsa OK, 74110 Planned Activities Housing Partners of Tulsa will utilize \$160,000 in HOME and \$48,000 in CDBG funds to operate a down payment assistance program benefiting thirty-two (32) first time homebuyers.
+Target Date 6/30/2021

+Estimate the number and type of families Thirty-two (32) households will benefit from down payment assistance.

+that will benefit from

+the proposed activities Fifty-two (52) rental units will be constructed, resulting in eleven (11) HOME units.

+Location Description Down Payment Assistance - City Wide

+New construction of Housing - 68 N. Lewis, Tulsa OK, 74110

+Planned Activities Housing Partners of Tulsa will utilize \$160,000 in HOME and \$48,000 in CDBG funds to operate a down payment assistance program benefiting thirty-two (32) first time homebuyers.

 Vintage Housing, Inc. will utilize \$1,626,378 in HOME funds to construct a new senior living apartment complex consisting of fifty-two (52) rental units of which eleven (11) units will be designated as HOME.
 Funds include PY19 allocation, unallocated PY18 CHDO funds, and funds committed to the project in PY17.

-3 Project Name Clearance and Demolition Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Clearance and Demolition Needs Addressed Demolition of Substandard Buildings
+3 Project Name Clearance and Demolition

+Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa

+Goals Supported Clearance and Demolition

+Needs Addressed Demolition of Substandard Buildings

 Funding CDBG: \$346,512

+·

 Description Clearance or demolition of substandard structures and hazardous contaminants.

-Target Date 6/30/2020

-Estimate the number and type of families that will benefit from the proposed activities Although no families will directly benefit from clearance and demolition activities, multiple neighborhoods will benefit from the demolition of fifty (50) substandard buildings reducing unnecessary slum and blight conditions.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Although no families will directly benefit from clearance and demolition activities, multiple neighborhoods will benefit from the demolition of fifty (50) substandard buildings reducing unnecessary slum and blight conditions.
 Location Description Low and moderate income census tracts within the City of Tulsa.
 Planned Activities The City of Tulsa Working in Neighborhoods Department will use \$346,512 to conduct Clearance and Demolition activities in low- and moderate-income census tracts in the city.

-4 Project Name Economic Development

-Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa

-Goals Supported Economic Development

-Needs Addressed Economic Development

-Funding CDBG: \$1,540,000

-Description Assistance in the form of loans, grants or technical assistance to private for profit entities for creation or retention of jobs or for provision of goods and services.
+4 Project Name Economic Development Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Economic Development Needs Addressed Economic Development Funding CDBG: \$1,540,000 Description Assistance in the form of loans, grants or technical assistance to private for profit entities for creation or retention of jobs or for provision of goods and services.
 Up to 3 loans or grants specifically to benefit food security initiatives in underserved areas.
 Technical assistance and training for micro-enterprise activities.

-Target Date 6/30/2020

-Estimate the number and type of families that will benefit from the proposed activities Forty-five (45) jobs will be created through economic development activities.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Forty-five (45) jobs will be created through economic development activities.
 Ten (10) businesses will receive technical assistance through a micro-enterprise program.
 Location Description City Wide